Great technology generally means more customers. In turn, more customers generally mean more growth.

 As a dev, I don’t often get a chance to talk to each customer directly, but when I do, a lot of them have talked about how implementing a VMS product has transformed their business, specifically they usually mention how having the iPad capture their visitor’s information quickly and store it in one easy to access place or how using different watchlist integrations they are able to keep their site’s compliant when they have visitors come.

 Explain the creative process of designing a new feature?

 There is a whole lot that goes into planning, when, and how we implement the feature.
 But usually, once it gets into my hands there are some specific outcomes that we need to achieve, but how I get there is usually up to me.
 Depending on the feature, there is a bit of research at the outset to see what tools/code libraries there are out there to help achieve all the outcomes, then the battle begins.

 The coding starts, usually with a very poorly implemented proof of concept to get some core functionality of the feature working, and from there I iterate from where I started, always trying to improve the code and the functionality of the feature, sprinkle in a few automated tests to make sure nothing is breaking and we’re well on our way to a new feature.
 Some days I win, some days the code wins, but this process is repeated until the whole team is really happy with the feature and we can start showing it to some key users to get feedback.
 After all, is said and done, we can release it into the wild and will continuously think of ideas of how to improve it.

 Where does the best inspiration come from?

-The fountain of inspiration I like to draw from is conversation with others.
+The fountain of inspiration I like to draw from is a conversation with others.
 No matter how intentional the conversation is, I find my greatest new ideas and solutions to problems come out of talking about the product my colleagues, friends and family.
-If all else fails, usually a long walk, or a good night’s sleep usually help.
+If all else fails, usually a long walk or a good night’s sleep usually helps.

 What is the team dynamic of the developers?
 Can it be a rollercoaster?